Luxury is built on control. Control of image. Control of perception. Control of time.

 Luxury brands are not looking for isolated images.

-They are building identity across time.
+They are building identity over time.

 AI filmmaking allows for something new: